General Curriculum

 • Assignments leading students through the process of formulating their own social scientific research projects

-Whatever the student’s specialized field of research or theoretical commitments, the course offers a powerful way of reading social science texts to shape their development not only as a consumer of knowledge, but as a producer.
+Whatever the student’s specialized field of research or theoretical commitments, the course offers a powerful way of reading social science texts to shape their development not only as a consumer of knowledge, but a producer.

 Students take Perspectives with the MAPSS instructor who serves as their preceptor.
 The core course is where students get to know the members of their preceptor section, before they transition to more individualized programs of study.